Jammu and Kashmir school founder sacked for calling Bipin Rawat a ‘war criminal’

 Founder of Haji Public School in Jammu and Kashmir Sabbah Haji was sacked from her position after she called Chief of Defence Staff General Bipin Rawat a war criminal in a social media post, The Telegraph reported on Sunday.

 She was allegedly detained between December 14 and December 17, Bar and Bench reported.
 On Friday, she was released on bail after she provided a declaration that she would not repeat her actions.
+It was not immediately clear when she was arrested.

 Rawat and 12 others had died in a helicopter crash in Tamil Nadu on December 8.
 Following his death, Haji had criticised the chief of defence staff, saying that he had awarded a commendation card to an Army major who had used a Kashmiri man, Farooq Dar, as a human shield in 2017.